fws-solutions/starter_s/README.md

 FWS Engine is a default part of this Starter Theme to which **the starter relies on heavily**.

-See `fws` and `fws/src` for it's structure and features.
+See `fws` and `fws/src` for its structure and features.

 ### WooCommerce support

-All WooCommerce functionality overrides should be written in `fws/src/WC.php` and `fws/src/WCHooks.php` files.
+All WooCommerce functionality overrides should be written in `fws/src/WC/Render.php` and `fws/src/WC/Hooks.php` files.

 All WooCommerce template overrides should be written in `woocommerce` directory.

 Before implementing any template overrides, all templates of the **current plugin version** should be **backed up** in `woocommerce/__templates-backup` directory.

-**This is important to do because if WooCommerce plugin is updated, you will loose original templates and will not be able to compare any overrides that need updating as well.**
+**This is important to do because if WooCommerce plugin is updated, you will lose original templates and will not be able to compare any overrides that need updating as well.**

 The `woocommerce` root directory should **only contain** files that are being overriden. **By all means, do NOT ever copy entire template structure to this folder**.